nvieira-mcgill/alala/docs/index.rst

 Using the pipeline
 ==================

-The pipeline's main script, ``alala.py``, is object-oriented and contains two classes: the ``RawData`` class and its subclass the ``Stack``.
-Here, we will work through an example using WIRCam data.
+The pipeline's main script, ``alala.py``, is object-oriented and contains two classes: the ``RawData`` class and its subclass the ``Stack``. **Here, we will work through an example using WIRCam data**.

 RawData
 -------

 Images from WIRCam arrive largely de-trended via CFHT's pipeline 'I'iwi.
 WIRCam is an array of 4 detectors, each approximately 10' (arcmin) x 10'.
 Every file from WIRCam will be a multi-extension fits file, with one extension for each detector.
-These extensions are usually cubes themselves.
+These extensions are also usually cubes themselves.
 The correspondence between the detectors and extensions is:

 .. image:: https://github.com/nvieira-mcgill/alala/blob/master/images/wircam_detectors.png?raw=true

 Importantly, the convention for WIRCam is to treat each of these 4 detectors separately.
 This means that the same star, observed on different detectors, can have a widely varying flux.
-For this reason, it's important to decide which detector you want to work with.
+For this reason, it is important to decide which detector you want to work with.

 Let's say you've put your data in some directory ``/data/myWIRCam/``.
 Let's initialize a ``RawData`` object: